Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Results

-Fig.~\ref{fig:holes} shows eight histograms of $\phi$ of the leading jet vs. $\phi$ of the next to leading jet ($\phi_1$ vs $\phi_2$) that were created using the B-VAE with $\dim (z) = 20, B=10^{-6}, \alpha=1, \gamma=0.05$.
+Fig.~\ref{fig:holes} shows eight histograms of $\phi$ of the leading jet vs. $\phi$ of the next to leading jet ($\phi_1$ vs $\phi_2$) that were created using the B-VAE with $\dim \mathbf{z} = 20, B=10^{-6}, \alpha=1, \gamma=0.05$.
 The left column shows the histogram for the full range $[-\pi,\pi]\times[-\pi,\pi]$ whereas the right column shows the same histogram zoomed in on $[2,3]\times[2,3]$.
 The first row displays the training data consisting of $10^5$ events.
-The second and third row of Fig.~\ref{fig:holes} show $1.2\cdot 10^6$ ground truth and generated events respectively allowing for a comparison of how well the B-VAE generalizes considering it was trained on only $10^5$ events.
+The second and third row of Fig.~\ref{fig:holes} show $1.2\cdot 10^6$ ground truth and B-VAE events respectively allowing for a comparison of how well the B-VAE generalizes considering it was trained on only $10^5$ events.
 The amount of empty bins (holes) present for the ground truth and B-VAE events is very similar.
 Also the general features of the generated distribution are in very good agreement with the ground truth.
-However, one can spot two shortcomings: \begin{itemize} \item the detector granularity is smeared and \item generator artefacts appear around $(\pm\pi,0)$ and $(0,\pm\pi)$. \end{itemize} The first effect is most likely due to the $\gamma$ parameter and the second effect was already expected from the deviations in the one-dimensional azimuthal distributions around $\pm\pi$.\\
+However, one can spot two shortcomings: \begin{itemize} \item the presented model smears the detector granularity that is visible in $\phi$ due to the $\gamma$ parameter which would be learned for $\alpha=1$ and $\gamma=0$ and \item generator artefacts appear around $(\pm\pi,0)$ and $(0,\pm\pi)$.
+For $E$, $p_T$ and $\eta$ we observe larger deviations in the tails of the distributions while for $\phi$ we only observe slightly more events produced around $\pm\pi$. \end{itemize} The first effect is most likely due to the $\gamma$ parameter and the second effect was already expected from the deviations in the one-dimensional azimuthal distributions around $\pm\pi$.\\